HaraldNordgren/HaraldNordgren/README.md

 ## Engineering leader and systems programmer

-I’ve been working in software for more than 20 years, with a background that includes compilers, infrastructure tooling, distributed systems, and developer platforms.
-I care about clear code, practical systems design, healthy engineering teams, and open source.
+I’m an engineering leader and systems programmer with more than 20 years of experience across compilers, infrastructure tooling, distributed systems, developer platforms, and product engineering.

+I care about clear code, pragmatic systems design, strong engineering cultures, and open source.

 ---

-## Head of Engineering, Diet Doctor
+## Head of Engineering, Hava

-At [Hava](https://www.hava.co/), I lead engineering work across product and platform.
+At [Hava](https://www.hava.co/), I lead engineering across product and platform.
 My work includes:

 - improving developer experience and delivery speed
 - building and maintaining backend systems
-- aligning technical decisions with product needs
+- aligning technical decisions with product goals
-- mentoring engineers and supporting team development
+- mentoring engineers and supporting team growth
+- creating healthy, sustainable engineering practices

 ---

 ## Open source

-I’ve contributed to a range of open-source projects, from widely used developer tools to smaller libraries and docs.
-Some examples:
+I’ve contributed to a wide range of open-source projects, from core developer tools and language ecosystems to smaller libraries, integrations, and documentation.

 ### Highlights